US Toxic Substances Control Act (TSCA)

 CIRS C&K Testing Reminder:

-• Response to existing substances listed on the TSCA Inventory
+• Responding to existing substances listed on the TSCA Inventory;

-• Pre-production notification exemptions (substances governed by other regulations, substances used in research and development, low production substances, polymers, etc.)
+• Pre-production notification exemptions (including substances governed by other regulations, substances used in research and development, low production substances, and polymers);

 If you have any needs or questions, please contact us at test@cirs-group.com.